or-equals/dotfiles/README.md

-# Dotfiles
+# Or Equals Development Environment

-NeoVim with Tmux is the default development environment.
+NeoVim with Tmux is our default development environment.
 This configuration is optimized for Elixir/Ruby/Javascript development.

 ## Installations